apacheignite/documentation/sql/sql-queries.md

 }
 [/block]
 ## Transactional SQL
-Presently SQL queries don't take into account transactional boundaries which mean that you can expect dirty reads if an SQL query is executed in parallel with Ignite distributed transactions.
+Presently, SQL queries do not take into account transactional boundaries.
+This means that you can expect dirty reads if an SQL query is executed in parallel with Ignite distributed transactions.
 For instance, if a transaction atomically changes balances of two accounts, then a concurrent SQL query can see a partially committed transaction.
 [block:callout]
 {
   "type": "success",